magento/architecture/design-documents/storefront/configuraiton-propagation.md

 This type of configuration should be propagated to Storefront in one of the following ways:

 1. Pre-calculate final data on back office side and provide final result to the Storefront during synchronization.
+Minimize synchronization by updating only entities that have been really affected.
    1. Pros: simpler implementation of Storefront due to eliminated necessity for Storefront to keep knowledge about additional configuration, including data calculation algorithms.
    2. Cons: massive (up to full) reindexation necessary in case the configuration is changed.
 2. Move/duplicate calculation logic in the Storefront service based on original data is synced from the back office.